Introduction

 What is Single-factor Authentication (SFA)?

 Single-factor authentication (SFA), also known as one-factor authentication (1FA), is the most basic security method.
-It requires just one credential to verify user identity, such as:
+It requires just one credential out of the four authentication factors:

 While single factor authentication alone isn’t potent to safeguard against emerging identity thefts, combining it with other authentication methods exponentially increases its effectiveness.